ryan-roemer/loose-bits/_posts/2012-11-19-sphinx-bootstrap-theme-updates.md

 The navigation bar menus are now hierarchically arranged into dropdowns and sub-menus for easier navigation.
-This looks a lot better than the previous theme incarnations (which just used hacked-up CSS whitespace padding).
+This looks a lot better than the previous versions (which just used hacked-up CSS whitespace padding).

 [![Navbar Menu Dropdowns][img_sbt_nav_dropdown_hl]][img_sbt_nav_dropdown_hl]
 [img_sbt_nav_dropdown]: {{ img_dir }}/sbt_nav_dropdown.png